oxbridgeltd/finance-plugin-woocommerce/readme.txt

 == Features ==

 Shared Secret: Allows you to verify webhooks calls.
 Checkout Title: Displays the name of the payment option in the checkout.
 Checkout Description: Description of the payment option in the checkout.

- Display Plans: ALlows you to display all plans or only selected plans.
+Display Plans: Allows you to display all plans or only selected plans.
 Plans: Allows you to select the plans that you want to display.
 Cart Threshold: Minimum amount that needs to be reached for Finance to be available in the checkout.
 Product Selection: Allows you to pick the products on which finance will be available.
 There are 3 possible options: All Products, Selected Products or Products above Defined Price
 Show Product Widget: Allows you to turn on/off the small widget which appears underneath the price on product pages.
- Show Calcualtor Widget: Allows you to turn on/off the Calcualtor widget which appears at the bottom of product pages.
+Show Calculator Widget: Allows you to turn on/off the Calculator widget which appears at the bottom of product pages.
 Widget Threshold: Allows you to set the minimum amount for the "Product Widget" to show.
 Widget Prefix: Allows you to add a prefix to the "Product Widget".
 Widget Suffix: Allows you to add a suffix to the "Product Widget".

- Enable/Disable Automatic Fulfillment: Allows you to select wheather an "Activation" call should be made automatically to the lender once the order goes to "Completed"
+Enable/Disable Automatic Fulfillment: Allows you to select if an "Activation" call should be made automatically to the lender once the order goes to "Completed"

  == Changelog ==
 Version 1.0.0 Initial Release